../

 sudo sysctl -p

-However, after this takes effect, the default routing rule disappears for some reason.
-I don’t know what the issue is, so I chose to add the routing rule manually:
+However, after this takes effect, for some reason, the default routing rule might disappear.
+I am not sure what the problem is, so I choose to manually add the routing rule:

 sudo ip -6 route add \